Oktopost/Squid/Docs/Source/References/Insert/exec.rst

 		->exec();

-The values will be ``$insertA = 1`` as one record was inserted, ``$insertB = 0`` as no records were inserted due to duplicate key and ``$insertC = true`` because even so no records were inserted, the query was still complete successfully.
+The values will be ``$insertA = 1`` as one record was inserted, ``$insertB = 0`` as no records were inserted due to duplicate key and ``$insertC = true`` because even though no records were inserted, the query was still completed successfully.